clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 **Clarification**: a _non-modal dialog_, when opened, allows users to interact with the rest of the page and does not trap keyboard focus within it.
 A real world example of a _non-modal dialog_ is a cookies consent dialog that appears at the top or bottom of a web page when first visited.
 While it annoyingly obscures part of the page, it doesn't prevent users from interacting with content outside of the dialog.
 A true _modal dialog_ on the otherhand prevents users from interacting with any page content outside of the modal until it is closed, assuming it has been implemented correctly.
 And yes, some consent cookies dialogs use the _modal dialog_ pattern.
 Deciding whether to use a _modal_ or _non-modal_ dialog is an intentional design decision that depends on a number of factors that are outside the scope of this post.
 Many discerning makers of web content will implore you to [avoid using _modal_ dialogs altogether](https://modalzmodalzmodalz.com/), whenever possible.

 Note that the HTML `<dialog>` element has an `open` property that determines whether it is visible or not.
 The dialog element will set its own `open` property to `true` when opened and `false` when closed.
-The challenge here is that we need to sync our React `isOpen` state with the `dialog`'s own `open` state to ensure our `Modal` component is not buggy and works as expected.
+The challenge here is that we need to sync our React `isOpen` state with the `dialog`'s own `open` state to ensure our `ModalDialog` component is not buggy and works as expected.

 The dialog's `open` property can be changed in a few different ways.
 Some of them may happen without us having to write any code at all.
 For example: